Turning Music into Money

 Sounds good in theory, but this requires confidence and clarity in what you do.
 Steve Jaz certainly speaks like a man with an abundance of both.
-Founder of Universal School of Music, who’ve had over 3000 students come through their music programs and studios since opening their doors in 2010, Steve believes “USM is a growing cultural movement in contemporary music education that is pioneering the music industry.”
+Founder of Universal School of Music, who’ve had over 3500 members come through their music programs and studios since opening their doors in 2010, Steve believes “USM is a growing cultural movement in contemporary music education that is pioneering the music industry.”

 A musician and performer in his own right, Steve’s journey is an interesting one and not atypical to a lot of aspiring musicians out there.
 It was his uncle who introduced him to the wonderful world of Deep Purple, Pink Floyd, Zeppelin, right through to the other end of the musical spectrum in Bach and Mozart.
 “From the age of 11 I knew exactly what I wanted to commit my life to, and that was music.”

 Skip forward to university, it took Steve a couple of years to realise the position he was in and what university could offer him.
 “2 years in I was dedicating so much time to my craft and my skill and developing myself as a musician but I never really understood how I was going to make that transition into the industry and make music a career.”

 Initially performing at private events and piano bars, Steve also began working with tribute shows after completing uni.
 “I was earning between $150-350 a gig, which was reasonable, but still not enough to sustain myself as an independent self-employed professional.”
 While this was happening, friends in his circle were getting full-time jobs, building careers and getting everything that’s entailed with that.
 “The bare necessities of a western lifestyle,” Steve jokes.
 Out of the loop and feeling the pressure, this struggling musician decided to get a full-time sales job in telecommunications.
 Stop me if you’ve heard this one before.